Dennis J. Collins

 Dennis J. Collins (November 21, 1900 - September 5, 1974) was an American lawyer, farmer, and businessman.

 Biography

 Collins was born in Gifford, Illinois.
 In 1910, Collins moved with his family to DeKalb, Illinois and went to the DeKalb public schools.
-Collins graduated from University of Illinois and Northwestern University School of Law.
+Collins graduated from University of Illinois Urbana-Champaign in 1928 and Northwestern University School of Law.
 Collins also went to Northern Illinois University.
 He was admitted to the Illinois bar in 1928 and practiced law in DeKalb, Illinois.
 Collins was also a farmer and owned commercial property.
 He served in the Illinois House of Representatives from 1931 to 1943 and in the Illinois Senate from 1943 until 1973.
 He was a Republican.
 Collins died in DeKalb, Illinois.